Roya-Jamshidpour/READMEGenerator/README.md

   Roya Jamshidpour

   ## Description
-  Examines your champagne preferences and suggest a champagne for you to try
+  Bubbles in an app that allows you to select a bottle of champagne and have it to sip on in your bubble bath

   ## Installation
   None to specify

   ## Usage
-  Load it into browser and go
+  Load it into the browser while you fill up your tub

   ## License
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Tests
-  No testing done yet
+  No tests done

   ## Questions
   ### GitHub: Roya-Jamshidpour